|Nutritional Guidelines (per serving)|

-Try pork in a whole new way using this pork stew recipe, which is made using a slow-cooker or crockpot.
-You'll start with a boneless loin (or tenderloin) cut in pieces and then add chicken broth as the base along with other vegetables and seasonings.
+Try pork in a whole new way using this pork stew recipe, which is made using a slow cooker.
+You'll start with a cubed boneless loin (or tenderloin) and then add chicken broth as the base along with other vegetables and seasonings.

 Pork Loin or Tenderloin?